kypi03/kypi03/README.md

 # Hi, I'm Kian!

 ## About Me:
 I am constantly exploring new technologies, pushing myself to the edge, and embracing the learning experiences even when I stumble along the way.
 I do have a love-hate relationship with Python, and I think JavaScript is pretty cool.
-I'm also involved with CE academically at [University of Tehran](https://ut.ac.ir/en).
+I'm also involved with CS academically at [University of Tehran](https://ut.ac.ir/en).

 # Connect with me
 <div align="center">